isobel-p/untitled-train-game/README.md

 - Randomise direction of enemies/points
 - Custom screen aspect ratio
 - Cleaner screen resizing
-- Overhauled graphics - colour scheme

 ## Planned
 _(will be implemented in the future)_

 # In Progress
-- Day-night cycle
-- Clearer level transition
+- Overhauled graphics - colour scheme

 # Done
 ~~Rect.unionall() collision~~